 Most weight loss advice focuses on what to eat to lose weight, so many of us are forgetting to look at other factors like the best time to eat breakfast, lunch and dinner to get the most out of our diets.

-How we choose the time to eat meals could have a huge impact on your weight loss if you’re a dieter, according to research published in the Nutrients Journal of the MDPI.
+How we choose the time to eat meals could have a huge impact on your weight loss if you’re taking one of the diets that work fast, according to research published in the Nutrients Journal of the MDPI.

 Researchers have pinpointed the best time to eat breakfast, to have lunch and eat dinner if you’re slimming.
 They found that the best time to have your breakfast is just after 7am, 7.11am to be precise.
 It’s better to get stuck into your lunch sooner rather than later between 12.30pm and 1pm.
 12.38pm is the best time.
 And when it comes to dinner, the later you leave it the worse it can be for your diet.
 The optimum time for dinner is between 6pm and 6.30pm, 6.14pm preferably.